ftsrg/theta/subprojects/cfa-cli/README.md

     More information can also be found below.
     - For example `java -jar theta-cfa-cli.jar --model counter.cfa --loglevel INFO` runs the default analysis with logging on the `counter.cfa` input file.

-### Docker (beta)
+### Docker

-An experimental Dockerfile is also available under the _docker_ directory in the root of the repository.
+A Dockerfile is also available under the _docker_ directory in the root of the repository.
 The image can be built using the following command (from the root of the repository):
 ```
 docker build -t theta-cfa-cli -f docker/theta-cfa-cli.Dockerfile .